aaronbloomfield/ccc/hws/dex/index.md

 #### `onERC20Received()`

 The `onERC20Received()` function will be called any time TC is transferred to a contract.
-We are going to use this to initiate an exchange -- one just has to transfer the TC to the DEX, and then the DEX will compute the amount of ether to send back.
+We are going to use this to initiate an exchange of TC for ether -- one just has to transfer the TC to the DEX, and then the DEX will compute the amount of ether to send back.

 However, there are some times where we may NOT want `onERC20Received()` to do anything.
-In particular, both `addLiquidity()` and `removeLiquidity()` will initiate a ERC-20 transfer, but we probably *don't* want `onERC20Received()` to be called at that point (it's not an exchange).
+In particular, `addLiquidity()` (and possibly `removeLiquidity()`) will initiate a ERC-20 transfer (via calling `transferFrom()`), but we probably *don't* want `onERC20Received()` to be called at that point (it's not an exchange).
 So we are going to want to have a way to "turn off" the functionality of `onERC20Received()`.
 The easiest way to do this is to have an `internal` contract variable, such as `adjustingLiquidity`, that is normally set to `false`.
 In `addLiquidity()` and `removeLiquidity()`, you set it to `true` when you are about to initiate the transfer, and then set it to `false` when done.

 ### Interface